 “You look decent compared to what I imagined,” she mumbled, realizing what she said only after the words were out.

-“I can be your friendly neighbor or I can be your most frightful nightmare.
+“I can be your friendly neighbour or I can be your most frightful nightmare.
 That’s up to you.”
 The demon explained staring down at her, because he was at least one head taller.

 “What do you mean by that?”
 She asked after registering the tone he used with her was not the same as before.